 VMware is a powerful virtualization platform enabling Linux users to run Windows applications seamlessly inside their machines.
 You can think of VMware as software that allows you to run an operating system inside another operating system.

 This is a very popular Linux Windows emulator among Linux enthusiasts who need to run Windows-based applications regularly.
 Although proprietary, VMware is arguably among the best Windows emulators for Linux you can use.

 Features of VMware Workstation

-- VMware Workstation allows users to run multiple instances of Windows operating systems in Linux machines.
+- VMware Workstation allows users to run multiple instances of Windows operating systems on Linux machines.

-- It is a paid software, but you can utilize the VMware Workstation Player, its free version to run Windows programs.
+- It is paid software, but you can utilize the VMware Workstation Player, its free version, to run Windows programs.

 - VMware Workstation allows your system to share up to 3 GB of shared video memory and supports OpenGL out of the box.